testcontainers/workshop-go/step-6-adding-redpanda.md

 [GIN] 2023/10/26 - 11:48:25 | 200 |  597.468542ms |       127.0.0.1 | POST     "/ratings"
 ```

-If you open now the ratings endpoint from the API (http://localhost:8080/ratings?talkId=testcontainers-integration-testing), then a 200 OK response code is returned, and the first ratings for the given talk is there.
+If we open now the ratings endpoint from the API (http://localhost:8080/ratings?talkId=testcontainers-integration-testing), then a 200 OK response code is returned, and the first ratings for the given talk is there.
 It was a five! ⭐️⭐️⭐️⭐️⭐️

 ```text
 {"ratings":{"5":"1"}}